Thinking of Underfloor Heating installed ? Read on

 Sometimes under floor heating systems in Leeds fail and this can be worrying because the finished floor is fitted and the heating system no longer works.

 We conduct Thermographic Imaging fault finding on Under Floor Heating Systems in Leeds to locate broken heating elements in the floor.
-Each case is different so if you have a faulty under floor heating element in Leeds the first stage is to have one of our electric under floor heating engineers visit to diagnose the nature of the fault.
+Each case is different so if you have a faulty under floor heating element in Leeds the first stage is to have one of our electric under floor heating engineers visit to diagnose the nature of the fault, it could be the floor probe, it could be the controller, it could be like i said before its not been fitted right and the element has broken due to movement.

 How much does Underfloor Heating Cost to run?